demisto/content/Packs/Redmine/Integrations/Redmine/README.md

 ### redmine-status-id-list

 ***
-Display a mapping list from status name to status id.
+Returns a list of statuses (status name to status id).

 #### Base Command